-For beginners, you may want to start with a song that is moderate.
-Meaning, don’t start with a hip hop, techno or rap genre kind of songs.
-If you’re a fan of these genres and think can handle it, then go for it.
+For beginners, you may want to start with a moderate song.
+Meaning, don’t start with hip-hop, techno, or rap genres kind of songs.
+If you’re a fan of these genres and think can handle it, go for it.

 We all do have a preference when it comes to songs.
-Some like a fast tempo, opera, ballad, pop, rock, country etc. When choosing a song, find one that suits your taste.
-One that will not make you feel sleepy and boring.
+Some like a fast tempo, opera, ballad, pop, rock, country, etc. When choosing a song, find one that’s your cup tea.
+One that will not make you feel sleepy and bored.

-All of the above criteria are for beginner’s level.
-Once you’ve excelled it, try going for a different genre.
+All of the above criteria are for the beginner’s level.
+Once you succeed try going for a different genre.

 So back to the question, will you be able to speak fluently by just using music?
-No. One thing you should set in mind is that, while learning a language through music is a great and faster way to learn a new language, you shouldn’t and can’t expect to speak fluently by just using music.
+No. One thing you should set in mind is that while learning through music is a great and faster way to learn a new language you shouldn’t and can’t expect to speak fluently by just using that.

 Eventually, you still have to learn the proper grammar.
-This method is only suitable for people who want to learn the basic words, sentences or phrases.
+This method is only suitable for people who want to learn basic words, sentences, or phrases.

 Do you agree or disagree?
 Let me know in the comment below.